 Step 5: Now you can move on to cleaning the lid.
 This will vary based on what kind of lid you have.
 The screw-top lid or hydro flip lid can just be wiped down with hot soapy water and a microfiber cloth.

-Step 6: If you have a straw lid or wide straw lid you will probably want to use a straw brush (you can get them from Amazon) Soak the lid in some hot soapy water for a few minutes.
+Step 6: If you have a straw lid or wide straw lid you will probably want to use a straw brush (I have this one from Amazon) Soak the lid in some hot soapy water for a few minutes.

-Step 7: Use the straw brush to gently clean inside the lid.
+Step 7: Use the straw brush to gently clean inside the lid and the mouthpiece.

 Getting Rid Of Smells